 In general, when you shave your neck with a beard, it is the same as shaving your whole beard.
-That process doesn’t change.
-That said, there are some techniques that will help you keep your neckline pristine and make sure you look good when you’re done with this more-specific shaving method.
+That process doesn't change.
+That said, some techniques will help you keep your neckline pristine and make sure you look good when you're done with this more-specific shaving method.

-Place One or Tow Fingers Above Your Adams Apple
+Place One or Two Fingers Above Your Adams Apple

-With your line established, you are going to trim down from the middle and work your way outward on your neck.
+With your line established, you will trim down from the middle and work your way outward on your neck.
 Repeat on the other side.

 Follow Your Jawline

 You must pay attention to your jawline when you work on the neckbeard.
 Your jawline will curve up a little as you get closer to your ears, and you want to follow that slight curve.
 Match the contours that are on your body.
 It looks better.